Fostering Trust in Decentralized Governance: Interview with Charlie Feng, Co-Founder at Agora

 Q: What role does design play in Agora’s success?

-Design is one of those things I think a lot of people get wrong, especially those not in design.
-They think design’s purpose is to make things look pretty.
+Charlie: Design is one of those things I think a lot of people get wrong.
+For the longest time, myself as well – a lot of people think design’s purpose is to make things look pretty.
+But the best designers I know, especially product designers are much more experience designers than pixel pushers.
 Great designers are really product thinkers.
-At the end of the day, design’s job is to best help the user accomplish whatever job needs to be done.
+They’re constantly thinking about the best way to help users accomplish their goals.

 Q: Can you share an example of when a design decision significantly impacted user engagement or retention?

-It’s honestly hard to tell.
+Charlie: It’s honestly hard to tell.
 We’re still early, so it’s hard to see if some of these design choices have panned out yet.
-I believe metrics are important, but sometimes intuition is too.
-We’re in long-term B2B sales, so you don’t always see results quickly.
+So while I believe metrics are important, I think early-days, intuition is too and oftentimes overlooked.

 One area we’re starting to see is bundling and unbundling of software.
 Maybe five years ago, in crypto or software generally, people would piece together five to seven different products: one for forums, one for voting, and so on.
 Now there’s a bit of consolidation.
 People just want one all-in-one tool.
 They don’t want to go to three different sites or use three different tools.
 So we’re leaning into that.
-Time will tell how it goes.
+But even this is mostly driven by customer demand.

 Q: How would you describe Agora’s brand?